30 Things to Do 30 Minutes Before Bed to Lose Weight

 CELL & IPAD

-Research in Zero Belly Diet suggests that the more electronics we bring into the bedroom, the fatter we get—especially among children.
+Research in the Zero Belly Diet suggests that the more electronics we bring into the bedroom, the fatter we get—especially among children.
 A study in the Pediatric Obesity journal found that kids who bask in the nighttime glow of a TV or computer don't get enough rest and suffer from poor lifestyle habits.
 Researchers found that students with access to one electronic device were 1.47 times as likely to be overweight as kids with no devices in the bedroom.
 That increased to 2.57 times for kids with three devices.
-Leave your iPad in the living room.
+Even if you’re a full-grown adult, it’s best to leave your iPad in the living room.

 If you simply have to watch TV late at night and don’t mind looking a little silly, try wearing BluBlocker sunglasses.
 It’s like an analog way to get the benefits of the app mentioned above.